nirsky/react-native-scaling-example/README.md

 - moderateScale(300, 0.25) = 300 + 360/4 = 390

 This allow us to write only once, keeping stuff roughly the same size across mobile phones without looking massive and bulky on tablets.<br/>
 Anyways, enough talking.
-Here are the results after using scaling utils until your designer is pleased.
+Here are the results after applying scaling utils on the original dp sizes until your designer is pleased.

 StyleSheet:
 ```javascript